-Many tours offer a local dining experience including the Other Tour and Urban Adventures.
+Many tours offer a local dining experience including the Other Tour and Get Your Guide.

 #8 Sip Turkish Coffee

 We'd had it all over the world, but to have it in its country of origin was beyond heavenly.
 It take great preparation to make this tiny little cup of caffeine, but the effort is worth it as it's one of the most delicious and rich blends of coffee you will ever have.